2018 News Archives

 NPI Brown Bag: Lilian Autler on the Equitable Food Initiative & Nathalie Marin-Gest on Fair Trade USA

 The Equitable Food Initiative (EFI) is a multi-stakeholder program that partners with growers and retailers in the produce industry to create a more transparent food chain, safer food and healthier places to work.
 Lilian Autler of the EFI Workforce Development team will provide an overview of the results of EFI’s 2017 impact evaluation report with a focus on EFI’s positive impact on the lives of farmworkers.
 Fair Trade USA is the leading certifier of Fair Trade Certified products, working with producers and workers in more than 50 countries.
 Nathalie Marin-Gest, director of Fair Trade’s produce and floral program, will speak about that program, including a review of agricultural issues on all sides of the border and related impact from the more than 1.5 billion pounds of produce sold on Fair Trade terms that has generated significant improvements in the lives of farmers and workers.
-Watch the recording and view the slides of Autler and Marin-Gest's presentation.
+Watch the recording of Autler and Marin-Gest's presentation.

 September 25, 2018